 Calendar Dictionary

 A calendar dictionary contains hierarchical view of time scale with defined drillthrough.
-The drillthrough is available by the following levels: years, 9 months, half-years, quarters, months, weeks and days.
+The drillthrough is available by the following levels: years, nine months, half-years, quarters, months, weeks and days.
 Dictionary contents is generated automatically depending on the specified parameters.

 The wizard contains the pages: